Cadw: Care and operation

+In 2024, a new standardised list of names for various properties Cadw manages was released, with Cadw renaming some properties such as Conwy Castle to use the Welsh name Castell Conwy, while some other properties kept an English name.

 Membership

 Cadw Membership, formerly known as Heritage in Wales, gives the member free admission to all Cadw properties and World Heritage Sites in Wales for the length of their membership (annual or life).
 Other membership advantages are a free magazine (Heritage in Wales), reduced prices at the online gift shop and free entry to most Cadw-organised events.
 Cadw has also entered into reciprocal agreements with English Heritage, Historic Scotland and Manx National Heritage for free entry to the properties they manage.

 Events

 Cadw organises events for adults and families.
 These include lectures, re-enactments of historical events, and training sessions for teachers, informing them on how to use visits to historic sites to help deliver literacy and numeracy skills and an appreciation of history.

 Some 200 historical and cultural events a year are held.
 Cadw also provides work experience opportunities for young people, and sandwich courses for undergraduates.

 Every autumn since 2014 CADW has held an Open Doors festival, with sites, buildings (and parts of buildings) being made accessible which are not normally open to the public.
 Though funded and organised by CADW, the event includes many non-CADW sites and generally takes place in September.